ninadpatil09/NLP-Notebooks/README.md

 ## Notebooks

 - [Tokenization](Tokenization.ipynb): Notebook demonstrating tokenization techniques using NLTK and SpaCy.
-- [Stemming](Stemming.ipynb): Implement stemming techniques with NLTK and SpaCy in Python using 'NLP - Stemming' notebook.
+- [Stemming](Stemming.ipynb): Implement stemming techniques with NLTK and SpaCy in Python
-- [Lemmatization](Lemmatization.ipynb): Explore lemmatization methods in Python using NLTK and SpaCy within the 'NLP - Lemmatization' notebook.
+- [Lemmatization](Lemmatization.ipynb): Explore lemmatization methods in Python using NLTK and SpaCy
+- [Named Entity Recognition](NER.ipynb): Perform Named Entity Recognition (NER) using NLTK and SpaCy in Python.
+Understand how to identify and extract named entities such as person names, organization names, locations, etc.
+- [Part-of-Speech Tagging](POS_Tagging.ipynb): Implement POS tagging techniques with NLTK and SpaCy in Python.
+Learn how to assign grammatical categories to words in a text corpus, such as noun, verb, adjective, etc.
+- [Stopwords](Stopwords.ipynb): Demonstrate stopwords removal techniques using NLTK and SpaCy in Python.
+Understand how to filter out common words that do not carry significant meaning in text analysis tasks.

 ## Requirements